valeadami/OpenAITester/README.md

 ## Instructions:

-This file presents a comprehensive evaluation of GPT-3.5 Turbo's reasoning abilities using a dataset of academic prompts published in the latter half of 2023.
+Download the openai-tester-appscript.xlsx file and import it in your drive.
+Open the file and follow the instructions:

-The evaluation focuses on analyzing the model's responses to various reasoning tasks using different prompting techniques, such as zero-shot-CoT, Prompt and plan, Analogical Prompting, and Emotion Prompt.
+- In Tester sheet, insert your OpenAI's api key in cell A2

-The results provide insights into the model's strengths and weaknesses in reasoning.
+- Select the menu Evaluator->Generate test

-In the Tester sheet, cell A2, insert your API KEY.
-From the Evaluator menu, select Generate Test.
+- After two test runs, go to Analysis sheet, select Evaluator->Calculate similarity